sprakash21/aws-genai-rageval-bot/nc-bot/README.md

 We can also setup the local via docker.
 For this one must do the following activities and we assume that docker is setup already in the machine.

 First setup the .env required for the application.
 In order to do so, perform the necessary steps:
-1. Copy the .env.template as .env and fill in the following values in accordance as shown in the table:
+1. Copy the nc-bot/environment_templates/.env.local.template as .env and fill in the following values in accordance as shown in the table:

 | KEY                 | VALUE       | Description                                                                                   |
 |---------------------|-------------|-----------------------------------------------------------------------------------------------|